dlondero/dlondero.github.io/_posts/2020-09-07-saving-70-thousands-dollars-on-atlas-mongodb.md

 #### Make good use of memory
 When you have a good amount of memory and small collections (so small indexes) it's all roses.
-Things get complex when collections and indexes grow so much that they can't fit into memory (caches: WiredTiget internal and filesystem cache) and evitcting pages from cache does not help: high disk I/O, CPU usage skyrocketing, unusable system.
+Things get complex when collections and indexes grow so much that they can't fit into memory (caches: WiredTiget internal and filesystem cache) and evicting pages from cache does not help: high disk I/O, CPU usage skyrocketing, unusable system.

 The default [WiredTiger internal cache size](https://docs.mongodb.com/manual/faq/diagnostics/#memory-diagnostics-for-the-wiredtiger-storage-engine) is the larger of either:
 - 50% of (RAM - 1 GB)